 In every manufacturing company, there are waste products in various stages of production.
 This may be produced by the equipment used or scraps that arise from errors during their production.

 Responsible companies have in-house methods of dealing with the scrap.
 They work to create a more sustainable system that returns scraps into the production process so that they are fully reprocessed.
+Some companies have transitioned to plastic alternatives like using an acrylic sheet as they are more useful and can still be recycled.

 There are actually companies that specifically deal with the plastic scrap and waste.
 They use closed loop recycling methods to develop new products.